guypridan/ClientServer/README.md

 The client will establish a connection to the server and begin communication.

 ## Protocol Details
-The communication protocol adheres to the specifications provided in the Defensive System Design course.
+The communication protocol adheres to the specifications are available on request
-Please refer to the course materials for detailed information on packet formats, server requests, and expected responses.